The Best Drugstore Setting Powders: 218K Reviews

 Setting powders help us lock everything we've just put on our face in place, to give us a flawless-looking complexion.
 Want your foundation and concealer to last and not get cracks or lines?
 Setting powder is the answer!
 There are mineral setting powders, translucent loose setting powders, pressed powders–we could go on!
-Before you choose the right setting powder for you, check out our list of the top drugstore setting powders, based on more than 100K Influenster reviews.
+Before you choose the right setting powder for you, check out our list of the top drugstore setting powders, based on thousands of Influenster reviews.

 I initially bought this powder a few years ago when I was first discovering elf and starting to get into makeup more.
 I HATED it at first!
 I thought it was too light, and you could see it all over my face and it just looked terrible.
 The problem was not with the makeup itself but with how i was applying it.
 I did find other uses for it at the time though.
 I have pretty oily skin naturally and didn't want to shell out lots of money for the good foundations that cater to oily skin, so I began mixing a bit of this powder in with my foundation.
 It worked pretty well, though it didn't totally help the oilyness.
 Also this stuff works great if you run out of dry shampoo and need some in a pinch!